How to create a histogram chart by category using frequencies in Excel

 In this example, the histogram chart shows the distribution of ages of users on our Web site for some period of time.

 To create a histogram chart using partially calculated frequencies in Excel 2016, do the following:

 1. Prepare the data for the chart.

 For example, the summary table with calculated data for different countries using additional filters looks like:

 Note: To display the intervals on the horizontal axis in the correct order, the charts need the data to be sorted.
 See Using a custom sort order for more details.

 2. Create a histogram chart:

 2.1.
 Select the prepared data (in this example, B1:C859 or all columns B:C).

 2.2.
-On the Insert tab, in the Charts group, click on the Insert Statistic Chart button:
+On the Insert tab, in the Charts group, click the Statistic button: